Uranchimeg (Orna) Tsultem: Career

 While at Berkeley, in 2015, Uranchimeg co-chaired and contributed to the development of the Mongolia Initiative program, with support from the U.S Department of Education and the Mongolian government.
 In that same year, she curated Mongolia's "first appearance" at the Venice Biennale, an international exhibition of contemporary art.
 In recognition of her work to establish the Mongolia Initiative, Uranchimeg received a certificate a Cultural Envoy of Mongolia in 2017.

 In 2019, Uranchimeg was appointed to an endowed position at the Indiana University Herron School of Art and Design, the Edgar and Dorothy Fehnel Chair in International Studies.

+In 2020, Uranchimeg's most recent monograph, A Monastery on the Move: Art and Politics in Later Buddhist Mongolia, was published by the University of Hawaii Press.
+Uranchimeg was interviewed about A Monastery on the Move on New Books Network in 2021.
+The book won the Art Book Prize awarded by International Convention of Asia Scholars, Leiden, the Netherlands, in 2023.

 In 2022, Uranchimeg received the Indiana University Presidential Arts and Humanities Fellowship.
-Her plans for the award included the completion a book on contemporary Mongolian art.
+Her plans for the award included the completion of a book on contemporary Mongolian art.

+The exhibition Mongol Zurag: The Art of Resistance, which Uranchimeg curated in collaboration with the Mongol Zurag Society, showed at the Garibaldi Gallery in Venice, Italy from April 20-November 2024.
+The exhibition featured work by Nyam-Osoryn Tsultem, Baasanjav Choijiljav, Baatarzorgi Batjargal, and Urjinkhand Onon.

+In November 2024, Uranchimeg received the Indy Arts Council's Creative Renewal Arts Fellowship.